What is the primary law governing trademarks in your jurisdiction?

 Which agency is responsible for the grant and registration of pharmaceutical trademarks?

-The China National Intellectual Property Administration (CNIPA) is responsible for the registration and administration of trademarks in China, including pharmaceutical trademarks.Regulators
+The Israel Patent Office is responsible for the grant and registration of pharmaceutical trademarks.Regulators

 What are the relevant national and international regulatory bodies and requirements that need to be considered when clearing a pharmaceutical trademark?

 The Israeli Trademark Register, which is managed by the Israel Patent Office, and the Israeli Drug Registry, which is managed by the Ministry of Health.
 The basic requirement is that the propounded mark would be sufficiently different from prior registered (or applied for) trademarks, so as to prevent any likelihood of confusion.
 This requirement is based on both the 1972 Trademark Ordinance [New Version] and the 1986 Pharmacists Regulations (Preparations), since while the trademark has to be accepted for registration in the Israeli Trademark Register by the Israel Patent Office, a name of pharmaceutical preparation must also be accepted for registration in the Israel Drug Registry by a designated team at the Ministry of Health.Non-traditional trademarks